nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 ## Payment

-Authenticating and authorizing a payment is implemented by presenting the A2Pay (hereafter A2Pay') to a PSP using OpenID4VP[^openid4vp] according to section 5 of the OpenID4VC High Assurance Interoperability Profile with SD-JWT VC (HAIP) [^openid4vc_hip] which mandates the following among other things:
+The process of authenticating and authorizing a payment is carried out by presenting the A2Pay (called A2Pay' hereafter) to the Payment Service Provider (PSP) using the OpenID4VP protocol [^openid4vp].
+This is implemented following Section 5 of the OpenID4VC High Assurance Interoperability Profile (HAIP) with SD-JWT VC [^openid4vc_hip], which specifies the following key requirements:

-* A2Pay' is defined as a SD-JWT presentation according to Self Diclosure for JWTs[^sd-jwt].
+1. Presentation Format: A2Pay' is formatted as a Self-Disclosure JWT (SD-JWT) presentation, adhering to the standards defined by Self Diclosure for JWTs[^sd-jwt].
-* A2Pay' is always send to the PSP by an HTTP POST request using the `response_mode` `direct_post`.
-See the payment initiation endpoint in the [EUDIW payment API specification](eudi-payment-api.yml) for details.
+2. Delivery Mechanism: The A2Pay' is transmitted to the PSP using an HTTP POST request with the `response_mode` set to `direct_post`.
+Details regarding the payment initiation endpoint and how the HTTP POST request is structured can be found in the [A2Pay API specification](eudi-payment-api.yml) and in Section 7.2 of OpenID4VP [^openid4vp].
-* PSP must reply to the HTTP POST request with HTTP 200 including a JSON object containing the `redirect_uri` which must be used to query the status of the payment.
+3. Response Handling by PSP: Upon successful receipt and processing of the HTTP POST request, the PSP responds with an `HTTP 200` status.
+The response includes a JSON object containing the `redirect_uri` property.
+The given URI must be used by the wallet to query the [payment status](#payment-status).

-See OpenID4VP[^openid4vp] section 7.2 for details on the `direct_post` response mode.

-Also ARF section 6.6.3[^arf] explains the presentation process in more detail and also elaborates on how trust is established between the wallet and the PSP.
-A positive verification of the A2Pay' by the PSP authorizes the given payment transaction.
+The verification of A2Pay' by the PSP not only authenticates the holder but also authorizes the payment transaction.
+Trust between the wallet and the PSP during this process is established as outlined in ARF Section 6.6.3 [^arf], which elaborates on the mechanisms for mutual authentication and the secure exchange of information.
+A successful verification signals the PSP to proceed with executing the authorized payment transaction.

 ### Dynamic linking

-As SCA also requires dynamic linking, A2Pay' must also include the transaction details of the payment (payment request hereafter) signed by the wallet.
-OpenID4VP[^openid4vp] enables a relying party to incorporate dynamic data into the authorization request using the `transaction_data` parameter.
-The wallet is requested to include a hash of this data into the key-binding JWT  of the A2Pay' that is send back to the PSD' along with the authorization response.
-The hash value represents the authentication code required by PSD2.
-The `transaction_data` values contained within the authorization request must also be included in the user approval dialogue of the wallet specified further in ARF section 6.6.3.4[^arf] and ARF Annex 2 A.2.3.6 Topic 6[^arf_annex2].
+To fulfill the requirement for dynamic linking under Strong Customer Authentication (SCA), the A2Pay' must include the transaction details of the payment (referred to as the payment request), signed by the wallet.
+This ensures that the authentication process is securely tied to the specific payment transaction, as mandated by PSD2.

+The OpenID4VP protocol [^openid4vp] supports the inclusion of dynamic transaction data in the authorization process using the `transaction_data` parameter.
+The flow operates as follows:

+1. The relying party includes the transaction-specific details (e.g., payment amount, payee information) in the authorization request using the transaction_data parameter.
+2. The wallet processes the `transaction_data` values and computes a cryptographic hash of this data.
+This hash is embedded into the key-binding JWT of the A2Pay', which is then sent back to the PSP along with the authorization response.
+3. Authentication Code Generation: The computed hash serves as the authentication code required under PSD2 for dynamic linking, tieing the authorization response to the specific payment transaction details.
+4. User Approval Dialogue: To ensure transparency and user consent, the payment request details must be presented to the user within the wallet’s approval interface.
+This allows the user to review and approve the specific payment details.
+The user approval dialogue must comply with the requirements specified in ARF Section 6.6.3.4 [^arf] and ARF Annex 2, Section A.2.3.6 Topic 6 [^arf_annex2].

+This process ensures compliance with PSD2’s requirement for dynamic linking by securely binding the transaction details to the authentication process.
+By incorporating the transaction hash into the key-binding JWT of the A2Pay', the wallet guarantees that any tampering with the transaction data invalidates the authentication.
+The reliance on OpenID4VP `transaction_data` feature ensures a standardized and secure implementation of this critical SCA requirement.

 ### Payment request